 Psy 460: Community Psychology

 Dr. Detweiler-Bedell joined the Lewis & Clark College faculty in 2001 and holds the rank of Professor of Psychology.
 She discovered her love of teaching as an undergraduate at Stanford, where she was a teaching fellow in Introduction to Psychology.
 As a graduate student at Yale, she sought out additional teaching opportunities, including a summer position co-teaching Social Psychology, a guest lectureship in multivariate statistics, and an instructorship in an online alumni course called “The Intelligent Emotions.”
-She currently teaches Introduction to Psychology, Health Psychology, Psychology of Gender, Clinical Psychology, and Community Psychology and has been selected by Lewis & Clark College students as a Teacher of the Year finalist in 2005, 2006, and 2007.
+She teaches Introduction to Psychology, Health Psychology, Psychology of Gender, Clinical Psychology, and Community Psychology and has been selected by Lewis & Clark College students as a Teacher of the Year finalist in 2005, 2006, and 2007.
 In 2008 she won the Outstanding Baccalaureate Colleges United States Professor of the Year Award from the Council for Advancement and Support of Education (CASE) and the Carnegie Foundation for the Advancement of Teaching.
 From July 2014-June 2015 Dr. Detweiler-Bedell was the interim Dean of the College of Arts and Sciences and from 2016-2019 she was the founding director of the College’s Teaching Excellence Program (TEP).

 Representative Publications: Dr. Detweiler-Bedell’s research investigates the role of message framing (i.e., taking objectively equivalent information and describing it in subjectively different ways) in promoting beneficial physical and mental health behaviors.
 She publishes in peer-reviewed journals such as American Psychologist, Clinical Psychology: Science and Practice, Health Psychology, Journal of Social and Clinical Psychology, Personality and Social Psychology Bulletin, and others.
 Notable publications include Doing Collaborative Research in Psychology: A Team-Based Guide (a book written in collaboration with Brian Detweiler-Bedell); peer-reviewed articles written in collaboration with undergraduates; a co-authored book used in training clinicians in the U.S. and Canada (Treatment Planning in Psychotherapy: Taking the Guesswork Out of Clinical Care); and co-authored papers on her model of organizing undergraduate research (“A classroom of colleagues,” “Establishing the flow of collaborative research,” “Using laddered teams to organize efficient undergraduate research” and “Transforming undergraduates into skilled researchers using laddered teams”).